kkelichika/javascript-mastery/README.md

 - How `this` works, and controlling it with call/apply/bind and arrow functions.
 - IIFEs, recursion, currying, partial application and function composition.
 - Practical patterns: debounce, throttle and memoize.
+- Async JavaScript: timers, the event loop and the callback-hell problem.
+- Promises: then/catch, chaining, error handling, Promise.all and Promise.race.
+- async/await with try/catch, and sequential vs parallel execution.
+- Making HTTP requests with fetch (GET and POST), plus retry and concurrency helpers.